Important COVID-19 Updates

-Shellfield Farm Within the next few weeks, Nikki & Fraser will be launching a range of homemade farm2fork frozen ready meals for safe home delivery to your doorstep.
+Shellfield Farm Nikki & Fraser launched a range of homemade farm2fork frozen ready meals for safe home delivery to your doorstep.
 These will be sold as single or 2 person portions with prices starting at £5.50 and £8.50.
-Initial recipes will be Beef Bourguignon, Cottage Pie, Veggie Shepherds Pie and Fish Pie, with more to be added in the future.
-Please contact on 07799 137779 or firstname.lastname@example.org to join their mailing list; follow their social media pages/ website for up to date info on launch date, offers and pricing
+Initial recipes are Beef Bourguignon, Cottage Pie, Veggie Shepherds Pie and Fish Pie, with more to be added in the future.
+Please contact on 07799 137779 or email@example.com to join their mailing list.

 Colintraive Hotel Clare has offered to take orders from the community and place them with her suppliers.
 Orders can be collected from the hotel at a pre-arranged time slot or delivered to your door.
 Orders placed by 5pm Sunday will be ready for collection/delivery on the following Friday.
 To place an order, please call Clare on 01700 841207.
 To make the process as efficient and cost effective as possible, only one brand of each product will be available, depending on supply chain capacity.
 New items will be added over the next few weeks.
 Below an order form which can be used to order over the phone or emailed.
 An online ordering form will be available soon.
 Clare can also order meat from McQueens in Rothesay and venison from Winston Churchill to avoid multiple delivery charges